fusioncharts/dev_centre_docs/getting-started/jquery/your-first-gauge-using-jquery.md

 Gauges are powerful tools that can showcase information using a radial scale to display data, and a dial to indicate the value.
 In this section, we will create an **Angular Gauge.**

-To start with, we'll build a simple "Nordstorm Customer Satisfaction Index" gauge as shown below:
+To start with, we'll build a simple "Nordstrom Customer Satisfaction Index" gauge as shown below:

 {% embed_chart getting-started-your-first-widget.js %}